r3g492/rl-game-integration/README.md

 TODO:
-1. implement game learning from python code.
-2. make it into a game
+1. do a bit more complicated game